rayenchallouf/rayenchallouf.github.io/_posts/2025-11-11-Baby_Parameters.md

 image: images/crypto/baby_Parmeters.png
 ---------------------------

-# BayB — Parameter Recovery & Flag Extraction
+# Baby — Parameter Recovery & Flag Extraction

 This write-up describes how I solved the **Baby_paramters** challenge (parameter recovery / small-error RLWE-style problem) and recovered the flag.
 The solution uses a small brute-force search over sparse secret vectors and a few simple polynomial operations — the full working script is provided and explained.